glott/vATISLoad/README.md

 ### Installation

 1) Download and install the latest version of [Python](https://www.python.org/downloads/).
+Select `Add python.exe to PATH` when installing Python.
 2) Launch `vATISLoad.pyw` to download all required libraries.
 3) Add a `D-ATIS` preset to each airport that you would like D-ATIS data uplinked to.
 If this preset does not exist, no information will be uplinked.